anamalihassan/RxSwiftViper/README.md

  ## Design Pattern

- I have built coding challenge as "RxSwiftViper" app.
+ I have built the project as "RxSwiftViper" app.
 This assignment doesn't use any storyboard or xib file.
 I also have used VIPER architecutre as it gives better reusability.
 I had gone through several forums discussions to analyze comparision between MVVM & VIPER and concluded that VIPER is better option for a larger team working on the same project as it supports more scalability.
 Below is one link that gives high level comparison of both: https://medium.com/developermind/blurring-the-lines-between-mvvm-and-viper-dcb3dc9815ac

  ## Dependencies